krzysztofgrabczynski/Instagram---Django-project/README.md

   - [x] use thumbs up option under the post and check the list of users who gave likes
   - [x] owners of the posts, can delete the post or edit (this options will be shown only for post owner)
   - [x] make a comment, it will be show below the post with your personal data, date of creation and deletion option
-- unit tests for views, forms, models and urls

 <br><br>